2026 United States House of Representatives elections in Missouri: District 5

-The 5th District includes a section of Kansas City, suburban neighborhoods such as Independence in eastern Jackson County and rural stretches of western and Mid-Missouri extending as far as the outskirts of Columbia and Jefferson City.
+The 5th District as used in the primary includes a section of Kansas City, suburban neighborhoods such as Independence in eastern Jackson County and rural stretches of western and Mid-Missouri extending as far as the outskirts of Columbia and Jefferson City.

+The 5th district as used in the general election primarily consists of the inner ring of the Kansas City metropolitan area, including nearly all of Kansas City south of the Missouri River.

 The incumbent is Democrat Emanuel Cleaver, who was re-elected with 60.2% of the vote in 2024.